 - Variable consideration (including constraints on estimates of variable consideration)

-- The existence of a significant financing component in the contract
+- Significant financing components in the contract

 - Non-cash consideration